 The penultimate goal of Leadership Development is to grow and develop your people in all areas, resulting in renewed energy and the capacity to achieve at a higher level than they previously could.
 This in turn dramatically increases the performance of teams and ultimately the business at hand.

-A clear path to business goals and objectives, and an ability to achieve these goals, makes the investment in leadership development essential.
+A clear path to business goals and objectives, and an ability to achieve these goals, make the investment in leadership development essential.
 Building strong emotional intelligence is an important leadership development goal.
 Research suggests that emotional intelligence accounts for approximately one-third of leadership effectiveness.